TerosTechnology/terosHDLdoc/doc/index.rst

 ..
-TerosHDL documentation master file
+TerosHDL documentation index file

 Welcome to TerosHDL's documentation!
 ====================================

-Browse our fancy brand new documentation!
+Browse our brand new documentation!

 .. toctree::
    :caption: About